Seddon Bennington: Death

-Bennington and a long-time family friend, Marcella Jackson, 54, disappeared while "tramping" (hiking)in the Tararua Range on the North Island of New Zealand on 11 July 2009.
+Bennington and a long-time family friend, Marcella Jackson, 54, disappeared while tramping in the Tararua Range on the North Island of New Zealand on 11 July 2009.
 Authorities were alerted after they failed to return from a weekend of tramping.

 They had planned to hike from Otaki Forks to Kime Hut within the Tararua Range, but were caught in a sudden winter southerly storm on Saturday, 11 July, on an exposed section of the Tararuas.
 Their bodies were recovered on 15 July 2009, four days after they went missing.
 Both had died from hypothermia.
 Bennington was 61 years old.

 Memorial service

-A memorial service and funeral for Bennington was held at the Te Papa museum in Wellington.
+A memorial service and funeral for Bennington was held at Te Papa.
 His body was taken to Te Papa's marae on 21 July 2009.
-Bennington's family members carried his coffin to the entrance of the marae,where it was given to Te Papa staff members who carried it up the stairs accompanied by Māori instrumental music and conch shells.
+Bennington's family members carried his coffin to the entrance of the marae, where it was given to Te Papa staff members who carried it up the stairs accompanied by Māori instrumental music and conch shells.
 His casket was then returned to his family at the top of the stairs, to be carried onto the marae.
 Bennington's coffin was greeted by Te Papa's staff with a haka, and was then placed on a stage in the center of the marae and covered with three kahu kiwi (kiwi feather coats) as a sign of respect.
 One of the kiwi cloaks had been used for the tangi, or funeral, of the former prime minister, Richard Seddon, in 1906.
 The cloak was significant not only because Bennington was named after the Prime Minister, but also because Bennington had personally accepted the cloak from the Seddon family as a donation to Te Papa.
 The second cloak was originally from Tuhoe, where Bennington spent time during his younger years.
 The third kiwi cloak used to cover Bennington's coffin had been used previously to repatriate the remains of New Zealanders who died abroad back to their homeland.
-Bennington's funeral was held on 22 July 2009, at the marae at Te Papa in Wellington.